japaneseTemmie/backup-tool/README.md

 # Backup tool

-Command-line tool used to make copies of folders.
+Command-line tool to make copies of folders to specified directories.
+Useful for backups.

 # Usage